 How to Make a Tea Hot Toddy!

 Good morning, tea friends!
 Who is ready for the weekend?
 I know I am!
-This fall weather and these cooler temperatures have me ready to throw on a sweater and some wool socks, and curl up with a good rom-com, and a hot drink.
+This chillier weather is really starting to set in and these cooler temperatures have me ready to throw on a sweater and some wool socks, and curl up with a good rom-com, and a hot drink.
 To help myself get through these next two work days, and to this cozy scene, a topic that I'll be discussing with you today is how to make yourself a traditional hot toddy cocktail, but with a twist using our teas as a main ingredient!
 Check out a little background below followed by our own recipe!

 The GLT Hot Toddy